-Mission & History
+Mission, Vision & History

 Ed Glassmeyer T’68 and Roger McNamee T’82, both Tuck alumni in the technology venture capital arena, agreed on the need for increased research and thought leadership on the ongoing impact of information technology and the web on how corporations function.
-Founded in 2000, the Center for Digital Strategies (CDS) generates insight into the way firms use digital technology to create value both within and for the value chain and customers, and fosters thought leadership by forging a learning community of scholars and executives.
+Founded in 2000, the Center for Digital Strategies (CDS) at the Tuck School of Business at Dartmouth College generates insight into the way firms use digital technology to create value both within and for the value chain and customers, and fosters thought leadership by forging a learning community of scholars and executives.

-Frequestly Asked Questions
+Frequently Asked Questions

 Q: Who is the center’s chief corporate constituency?